Can I Claim Compensation for Non-Freezing Cold Injury?

 Share Article:

-A Non-Freezing Cold Injury can have serious long term consequences, including significant pain in your hands and/or feet and loss of dexterity in your fingers.
+A Non-Freezing Cold Injury (NFCI) can have serious long term consequences, including significant pain in your hands and/or feet and loss of dexterity in your fingers.
 In turn, this could go on to affect your future job prospects.

 If you’ve developed a Non-Freezing Cold Injury as a result of your military service, you may be entitled to compensation.
 Whether you’re currently in the British Armed Forces or have recently left, you could be eligible for compensation if you believe the Ministry of Defence (MoD) didn’t do enough to reduce your risk of getting injured.
 Any compensation settlement you receive should give you the means to live with your condition and compensate you for financial losses that you’ve experienced as a result of your injury.